 The Open Fields School website has a page for this egg.
 Click here to see it.

 The 2006 Paddlewheeler Festival, at Brooklyn's P.S.8, included a presentation of drawing into the computer.
 Sketches were then posted on the P.S.8 PTA's website.
-Click here to see them.
-(Scroll to bottom of the page).
+One nice thing about this kind of chalk-talk is that the school can have the drawings digitally, so they can be distributed to children, or put on a website...